Mendota Juvenile Treatment Center

-Mendota Juvenile Treatment Center (MJTC) is a juvenile psychiatric facility of the Wisconsin Department of Health Services, located in the Lorenz Hall Annex on the grounds of the Mendota Mental Health Institute (MMHI) in Madison, Wisconsin.
+Mendota Juvenile Treatment Center (MJTC) is a juvenile hybrid juvenile corrections/psychiatric facility under the administration of the Wisconsin Department of Health Services, and operated by the Mendota Mental Health Institute (MMHI) in Madison, Wisconsin.
 It has space for 94 patients.
-The inmates at Mendota usually have anti-social personality disorders who do not feel empathy, guilt, nor remorse.
+The youths at MJTC typically have an extensive history of antisocial behavior.
 It uses the Mendota Juvenile Treatment Center Program.

 The impetus for the facility's creation was an increase in violent crime perpetrated by minors.
 It was established in 1995 by two psychologists, Michael Caldwell and Greg Van Rybroek.
 It was deliberately staffed with psychologists instead of regular prison guards; while most facilities for delinquent and criminal youth are operated by the Wisconsin Department of Corrections, MJTC is under the health services department instead.

-Mendota Juvenile Treatment Center Program (MJTC) is an intensive mental health intervention for violent and treatment resistant youth in juvenile detention.
+Mendota Juvenile Treatment Center Program (MJTC) is an intensive mental health intervention for violent and treatment resistant youth in a juvenile correctional facility.

 Summary

 The MJTC treatment program was developed for and implemented in the Mendota Juvenile Treatment Center in 1995.
 The Mendota Juvenile Treatment Center is a secured correctional facility located on the grounds of the Mendota Mental Health Institute in Madison, Wisconsin.
 It is operated as a secured correctional facility through the department of corrections, but housed on the grounds of a State mental health facility.
 Youth who are transferred to MJTC are selected by the staff of juvenile corrections institutions due to their failure to respond to the traditional rehabilitative programming provided in correctional institutions, nearly always because of their excessively violent and/or disruptive behavior.
-While MJTC was not designed to treat psychopathy per se, many of the youth in the original treatment sample do have high levels of psychopathic traits.
+While MJTC was not designed to treat psychopathy per se, many of the youth in the facility do have high levels of psychopathic traits.